AdobeDocs/experience-manager-65.fr-FR/help/forms/using/admin-help/categories-displayed-workspace.md

 ---
-title: Gestion des catégories affichées dans Workspace
+title: Gérer les catégories affichées dans Workspace
 seo-title: Managing the categories displayed in Workspace
 description: Dans Workspace, les processus qu’un utilisateur peut démarrer s’affichent dans les catégories du volet de navigation gauche.
 Découvrez comment gérer ces catégories affichées dans l’espace de travail.
 seo-description: In Workspace, the processes that a user can start are displayed in categories in the left navigation pane.
 Learn how you can manage these categories displayed in Workspace.